Barclays bank closed after it is badly damaged in attack in Peterborough city centre

-Man arrested after front of Barclays bank in Peterborough destroyed in attack
+Man charged after front of Barclays bank in Peterborough destroyed in attack

 and live on Freeview channel 276

-Police have arrested a 42-year-old man after a branch of Barclays bank in Peterborough city centre was badly vandalised.
+Police have charged a 42-year-old man after a branch of Barclays bank in Peterborough city centre was badly vandalised on Wednesday morning (March 6).

+Darren Wyer, 42, of Reeves Way, Peterborough has been charged with criminal damage and possession of an offensive weapon.

+He is due to appear at Huntingdon Magistrates' Court on Thursday (March 7).

 Early on Wednesday morning, all of the windows of the shop front were smashed with reports that the counters inside have also been damaged.